 Provider Network for L2/3

-Figure 2: L1VPN SDN Controller-Based Service Model: Internal Customer
+Figure 2: L1VPN SDN Controller/EMS/NMS-Based Service Model: Internal Customer

 The benefit is that the same layer 1 transport network resources are shared by multiple services.
 A large capacity backbone network (data plane) can be built economically by having the resources shared by multiple services usually with flexibility to modify topologies, while separating the control functions for each service department.
 Thus, each customer can select a specific set of features that are needed to provide their own service [RFC4847].